Doctorate of Nursing Practice

 • Leadership (32 credits)

 - Twelve courses are offered in a flexible hybrid format that blends online and classroom education to develop knowledge and skills in key areas.

 - The cohort model offers year-round classes in manageable, eight-week blocks.
-Next start is September 2017.
+Cohort starts are in January.

 - Students can attend full or part time; the program can be completed in 18 months with full time attendance.

 - Advanced outcomes include leadership, interdisciplinary collaboration, evidence-based translation practice, advanced communication and informatics.

 Karin Wasiullah DNP, MSN, RN, APRN, FNP-C

 Associate Dean of Graduate Nursing Studies